Dancing the Dream: Content

+Poems and essays

 Publication history

 Dancing the Dream was first published on June 18, 1992, by Doubleday.
 It followed Jackson's 1988 autobiography Moonwalk, which was also published by the American company.
 Prior to publication, Dancing the Dream was hailed by the publishers as a book that would "take us deep into [Jackson's] heart and soul", as well as "an inspirational and passionate volume of unparalleled humanity".
 In his only interview to promote Dancing the Dream, Jackson described the book as being "just a verbal expression of what I usually express through my music and my dance."
 After his death on June 25, 2009, the British company Transworld reissued the book the following month on July 27, 2009.

 A representative for Doubleday (Marly Rusoff) revealed in March 1993 that the company shipped 133,000 copies of the book, and took around 80,000 returns and 3000 reorders.
 Thus, the project was close to 60% down in total sales.
 Rusoff stated that the commercial performance of Dancing the Dream was low because an anticipated Jackson tour of the United States never occurred.
 He commented, "The reviews—and there were some—were rather discouraging.
 He did do a Europe tour and the British edition did quite well.
 This kind of book depends on celebrity visibility."

-Suzanne Mantell of Publishers Weekly listed Jackson's book as one among several that "were published with great hype and hope, and [fell] far short of the publisher's expectations ...
-Using the rule of thumb that hardcover returns in the 20% to 30% range are acceptable, in the 30% to 50% range very high, and 50% or more a disaster, most of [the books listed] performed poorly, even if they somehow managed to recoup their costs and even make an impact on the bottom line."
-Mantell felt that Dancing the Dream did not create the "important buzz that gives a book a life and saves it from cultural oblivion ...
+Suzanne Mantell of Publishers Weekly felt that Dancing the Dream did not create the "important buzz that gives a book a life and saves it from cultural oblivion ...
 Jackson may draw an audience of 65 million when he appears on Oprah, but the consensus among booksellers is that bookbuyers don't care, and that this one was a dog."

 During a Simulchat in 1995, Jackson stated, "I wrote a book called Dancing the Dream.
 It was more autobiographical than Moonwalk, which I did with Mrs. Onassis.
 It wasn't full of gossip and scandal and all that trash that people write, so I don't think people paid much attention to it, but it came from my heart.
 It was essays, thoughts and things that I've thought about while on tour."